 Online NCATE Accredited Degree Programs

-In October 2014, a merger between the National Council for Accreditation of Teacher Education (NCATE) and the Teacher Education Accreditation Council (TEAC) was finalized.
-The new entity was called the Council for the Accreditation of Educator Preparation (CAEP).
-By combining the two premier accrediting organizations, the industry created a single accrediting agency for reform, innovation, and research in educator preparation.
+In October 2014, a pivotal change occurred in the field of educator preparation: the National Council for Accreditation of Teacher Education (NCATE) and the Teacher Education Accreditation Council (TEAC) merged to form a unified accrediting body, known as the Council for the Accreditation of Educator Preparation (CAEP).
+This merger was a significant step towards streamlining and modernizing the accreditation landscape, creating a single authoritative entity committed to reform, innovation, and research in the field of educator preparation.

 Why Obtain a Degree From an NCATE/CAEP Accredited University?